Pension plans and partition

 - The

-defined-benefit plan is a plan where the amount of the retirement pension is established according to a specific formula (for example: a percentage of salary multiplied by the years of service recognized by the plan).
+defined-benefit plan is a plan where the amount of the retirement pension is determined in advance and is established according to a specific formula (for example: a percentage of salary multiplied by the years of service recognized by the plan).

 Québec Pension Plan